EnchantedData/deploy-microsoft-fabric-items/README.md

 - `azure-tenant-id` (required) - Azure tenant id (can be passed from [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets?WT.mc_id=DP-MVP-5004032)).
 - `workspace-id` (required) - Workspace id to pass to the script (can also be provided via repo variables).
 - `environment-name` (optional) - Environment string (default: `Test`,can also be provided via repo variables).
+- `fabric-cicd-version` (optional) - Specific version of fabric-cicd library (default: ``,can also be provided via repo variables).
+Latest version installed when not specified.
 - `repository-directory` (optional) - Path to repository directory containing workspace items (default: `./workspace`, can also be provided via repo variables).
 - `items-in-scope` (optional) - ItemsInScope argument for the script.
 When left blank all supported items are deployed to the workspace specified (can also be provided via repo variables).